THE ULTIMATE PLUS SIZE

 Love birds?
 If you do, consider bringing a pair of binoculars so you can get a closer look at our feathered friends.
 These are good for spotting whales while cruising between islands too!

-goggles and Snorkel (optional)
+Snorkel gear (optional)

 ALL THE SMALL THINGS